SPSquonK/FlyFF-Misc-Doc/Reference-sheets/CWndBase-EmptyDefinitions.md

 # `CWndBase`: Empty methods

-The list the methods of `CWndBase` and `CWndNeuz` that are actually used and has an empty definition:
+The list the methods of `CWndBase` and `CWndNeuz` that are actually used and have an empty definition:

 - `OnDraw`
 - `OnLButtonUp`